 So, what can we do to empower educators?

 First and foremost, educators deserve appreciation.
 This appreciation can come in all shapes and sizes.
 It is important for owners, directors, parents, peers, friends, family, and community members to show appreciation for the educators in their lives.

 Secondly, educators need to make time for self-care so that they can do their best to avoid stress and burnout.
-Check out many tips and tricks in our ebook linked here!

 We asked educators what they would like to see from parents.
 Here is what they said.